kakaroto/R20Converter/README.md

 It will automate the entire conversion process and all(*) of your campaign will be setup just the way it was in Roll 20

 (*) While macros will be converted, they will be sent as chat message only, since inline rolls and other Roll20 specific macros are not supported in Foundry VTT.
 You also need to be using the OGL character sheet ("D&D 5e by Roll20") or the Shaped Sheet template for conversion of characters to work.
+It does not work with other sheets, meaning that non-dnd5e games will have broken character sheets and items (though everything else should be converted without issues).

 ## How to use